tchar/privilege-escalation-demo/README.md

 ### Automatically

-Run the script inside the `docker directory`
+Run the script
 - Windows: `start.bat`
-- Linux: `start.sh`
+- Linux/Mac: `start.sh`

-You need to be in the `docker` directory to run the script.
-For example in Linux
+For example in Linux/Mac
 ```bash
 cd docker
 cat start.sh | sh # or ./start.sh if it is executable